 - Filling: Place the ricotta cheese on the bowl of a food processor.
 Pulse a few times.

 - Add the heavy cream, vanilla extract, lemon zest, eggs, and sugar.
 Mix until well combines.
 Stop few times and with the help of a spatula clean the sides of the bowl.

 - Pour on top of the base and cook for 40 minutes.
 Cool down until reach room temperature, refrigerate for at least 8 hours before unmolding.

-**Make Ahead: It is better to make at least one day in advanced.
-Can be store in the refrigerator for up to one week.
+**TIP: Make-Ahead – It is better to make at least one day in advance.
+Can be stored in the refrigerator for up to one week.